 What Is a Student Loan Promissory Note?

 A promissory note is your student loan contract.
 It details the terms and conditions of that loan, as well as any rights and responsibilities you have as a borrower.
-Both federal loans—loans backed by the U.S. government—and private loans require that you sign a promissory note.
+Both federal student loans — loans backed by the U.S. government — and private student loans require that you sign a promissory note.

 What Should I Look for on My Student Loan Promissory Note?

 Understanding the terms and conditions of a student loan promissory note is akin to understanding the terms of student loans.
 Here are some important items to consider on your loan, and note:

 Loan type: First, it is important to know what type of loan you have.
 Federal loans will have different terms than private loans, which are loans accessed through an independent bank, credit union, or other lender.